-Homemade chocolate pudding is always an easy treat to make, especially using the sweet milk alternative: oat milk!
-Oat milk is a great alternative for baking or adding to coffees, and is high in fibre as it is made from whole grain oats.
-Not a fan of oat milk?
-Use your family’s favourite milk beverage for this recipe.
+Homemade chocolate pudding is always an easy treat to make, especially using the sweet milk alternative: oat beverage!
+Oat beverage is a great milk alternative for baking or adding to coffees, and is high in fibre as it is made from whole grain oats.
+Not a fan?
+Use your family’s favourite milk or milk alternative beverage for this recipe.

 - ½ cup semisweet chocolate chips